-An evaluation of the project activities suggested that girls and mothers had increased knowledge related to reproductive health, and many reported changes in their attitudes and behaviors.
-A study of the cost of the Entre Amigas project found that the package of activities was a feasible and affordable approach for promoting the sexual and reproductive health of girls.
-To encourage others to replicate these activities, the Entre Amigas team produced and distributed a documentary of the project.
+An project evaluation suggested that girls and mothers had increased their knowledge related to reproductive health, and many reported changes in their attitudes and behaviors.
+A study found that the package of activities was a feasible and affordable approach for promoting the sexual and reproductive health of girls.
+To encourage others to replicate these activities, the Entre Amigas team produced and distributed a documentary film about the project.

 But the young girls who participated provided the clearest vision.
 They were leaders in the peer education program; contributors to a nationally televised soap opera; and full participants in the project’s design, implementation, and assessment.
 Empowering these young women to take charge of their own development was Entre Amigas’ greatest achievement.